 4. Surround yourself with people who you admire.

 Dads can’t always pick our son’s friends, but we can definitely encourage them to choose their friendships wisely.
 Find out who your son admires and who his heroes are, and you’ll quickly discover the kinds of people he wants to emulate.
-Real friendships are fundamental in early childhood development, so teaching our sons how to find good friends and to be a good friend will help guide him in the right direction.
+Real friendships are fundamental in early childhood development, so teaching our sons how to find good friends and how to be a good friend will help guide them in the right direction.

 5. Never make an important decision on an empty stomach.

 Over the course of a young boy’s life, he’ll have to make many important decisions.
 These decisions are just warm-ups to the various big decisions that he’ll have to make as a man, and every dad knows that important decisions should never be made on an empty stomach.
-There’s science to explain why people become grumpy or have poorer judgment when they are hungry.
+There’s a science to explain why people become grumpy or have poorer judgment when they are hungry.
 Teach your son to have a full belly before making any major life decisions.